Evalet: Evaluating Large Language Models through Functional Fragmentation: Example Cases

 \section{Example Cases}

 To demonstrate the generalizability of \approach{} and the insights that can be gained through it, we present three example cases of the approach with diverse LLMs and tasks.
 Specifically, we evaluate: (1) \textit{metacognition} in reasoning LLMs, (2) \textit{harmlessness} in user-LLM conversations, and (3) \textit{social intelligence} in agent simulations.
 In this section, we briefly introduce the data that was evaluated and qualitative observations from the evaluations.
+In Appendix~\ref{appendix:example_cases}, we include further details and an additional example on computer use agents.